1972 Lake Winnebago mid-air collision: Air Wisconsin Flight 671

 Air Wisconsin Flight 671 was a regularly scheduled flight from Chicago, Illinois, to Appleton, Wisconsin, with a stopover at Sheboygan County Memorial Airport west of Sheboygan, Wisconsin.
-Operating a de Havilland Canada DHC-6 Twin Otter, it departed Chicago at 9:28 a.m.
+Operated by a de Havilland Canada DHC-6 Twin Otter, it departed Chicago at 9:28 a.m.
 CDT on June 29, 1972, bound for Sheboygan under an instrument flight rules (IFR) plan; en route, the flight crew abandoned its IFR plan and completed the first leg of the flight under VFR.

-The flight departed Sheboygan 13 minutes late, at 10:23 a.m.
+The plane departed Sheboygan 13 minutes late, at 10:23 a.m.
 CDT, bound for Appleton, operating under VFR.
 At about 10:30 a.m.
 CDT, the flight crew contacted the Air Wisconsin office in Appleton, stating that they anticipated arriving at Appleton at 10:44 a.m.
 CDT.
 This was the last communication with Air Wisconsin Flight 671.

 Collision

 Operating in bright sunshine beneath a scattered cloud layer, Flights 290 and 671 collided at 10:36:47 a.m.
 CDT over Wisconsin's Lake Winnebago about 6 nmi south of Appleton and 2.5 nmi east of Neenah, Wisconsin, at an altitude of about 2,500 feet (762 m).
-The Twin otter crashed into the tail fin of Flight 290, The vertical stabilizer of the Convair sliced through the cabin and wings of the Twin Otter causing Flight 671 to break up in mid-air.
-Flight 290 fell into an uncontrollable dive, and crashed into Lake Winnebago around 2 nmi east of Neenah Light.
+The left wing of Flight 671 hit the left wing of Flight 290.
+The collision resulted in an explosion which tore off most of the Twin Otter's wing, and around a quarter of the CV-580's left wing.
+The collision left both aircraft uncontrollable resulting in both crashing into Lake Winnebago around 2 nmi east of Neenah Light.

 The National Transportation Safety Board noted that the North Central crew would have had to look toward the sun to see the approaching Air Wisconsin plane and concluded that they took no evasive action.
 Some eyewitnesses believed that the Air Wisconsin Twin Otter began a turn seconds before the collision, but the NTSB did not find sufficient evidence to conclude that the Air Wisconsin crew took evasive action.
 The rate of closure during the final five seconds before the collision was 688 ft/s.

 Aircraft

-The North Central aircraft involved, N50858, had been completed as a Convair CV-340/440 on May 25, 1953; it later was converted to CV-580 standard.
+The North Central aircraft involved, N50858, had been completed as a Convair CV-340/440 on May 25, 1953; it had later been converted to CV-580 standard.
 The Air Wisconsin Twin Otter had been completed on October 6, 1966.
 Both aircraft were destroyed by the collision and subsequent water impact.
 Their wreckage was found on the lake bottom scattered over an area roughly one mile (1.6 km) long by one-half mile (0.8 km) wide.